John Lennon’s wall

-After the death of John Lennon people, used an empty stone board (originally part of Prague’s water conduit) to create a symbolic grave for John Lennon.
-People often brought flowers and candles to this symbolic grave, commemorating this freedom fighter and symbol of peace.
-In the 80’s people started leaving on this wall some basic info about John Lennon and bits of his songs, as well as Beatles’ songs.
-As you can imagine, this wasn’t really welcomed by the communist regime, therefore in 1981 the wall was painted over in green paint.
-This act angered a lot of people, therefore the messages left on the wall dramatically changed.
-Romantic poems and songs were changed for political and anti-communist messages.
-As you can imagine, it became a small fight between the regime (painting over the wall) and people who were painting on a wall again and again.
+After the death of John Lennon people, used an empty stone board which was originally part of Prague’s water conduit to create a symbolic grave for John Lennon.
+People brought flowers and candles to this symbolic grave, commemorating this freedom fighter and symbol of peace.
+In the 80’s people started leaving some basic of information about John Lennon and lyrics of his songs, along with other Beatles’ songs.
+As you can imagine, this wasn’t welcomed by the Communist regime.
+Consequently in 1981 the wall was completely painted over in green paint.
+This act angered a lot of people.
+As a direct result the nature of the messages left on the wall changed dramatically.
+Romantic poems and songs gave way to political and anti-Communist messages.
+This became a cat and mouse game between the regime who painted over the wall and people who were repeatedly painting slogans on wall.

-After the fall of communism in 1989 it became a symbol of freedom, and everybody is now allowed to write on this wall.
+After the fall of communism in 1989 this wall became a symbol of freedom.
+Now everyone can write on it.
 So the wall changes every single day.
-In post-communist history John Lennon’s wall was painted over just twice – the first time in year 2000, when an art group Rafani painted it over in white with one only word – LOVE.
+In post-communist history the John Lennon’s wall was painted over just twice.
+The first time in year 2000, when an art group Rafani painted it over in white with one only word “LOVE”.
 It was a symbolic answer on that time’s complicated political situation.

 Address: Velkopřevorské náměstí, Prague